apptainer/singularity-userdocs/environment_and_metadata.rst

 ``%post`` section of your definition file while the container is building.

-Singularity 3.7 and above allow this, through adding labels to the file defined by the ``SINGULARITY_LABELS`` environment variable in the ``%post`` section:
+{Singularity} 3.7 and above allow this, through adding labels to the file defined by the ``SINGULARITY_LABELS`` environment variable in the ``%post`` section: